forestdb/forestdb.org/models/2025-problang-bilingualism.md

 ### 2. What if L1 has asymmetric noise?
 How does that change the predictions of L1?

 To answer this question, we introduced asymmetry in L₁’s noise.
 In this scenario, we aimed to configure L₁ to be more biased toward interpreting “Shirley Temple” as a drink rather than a person.
-Accordingly, we set L₁’s `personNoise` = 0.7 and `drink noise` = 0.1.
+Accordingly, we set L₁’s `personNoise` = 0.7 and `drinkNoise` = 0.1.

 ~~~~
 // FEEDBACK: what if L1 has asymmetric noise? how does that change the predictions of L1?